 • Active form of tuberculosis.

-The drug is in dosage form - tablets are not used in children under the age of 3 years.
+The drug in dosage form - tablets is not used in children under 3 years of age.
 Use with caution: pregnancy, lactation period.
-Application during pregnancy and lactation
+Use during pregnancy and lactation

 The daily dose should not exceed 1500 mg of calcium and 600 IU of vitamin D 3.